ethan-sorenson/popdock-rest-api-docs/source/index.html.md

 ---
-title: API Reference
+title: Popdock REST API Documentation

 language_tabs: # must be one of https://git.io/vQNgJ
   - shell
   - python

 toc_footers:
-  - <a href='https://www.eonesolutions.com/Shop/SmartConnect'>Sign Up for a SmartConnect Trial</a>
+  - <a href='https://login.popdock.com/NewAccount'>Sign Up for a Popdock Trial</a>
   - <a href='https://github.com/slatedocs/slate'>Documentation Powered by Slate</a>

 includes: